How Can Social Media Listening Increase Customer Advocacy?

 Set a rhythm to analyze the data as well, or you’ll risk getting overwhelmed by the volume.
 That could be every morning, weekly, or whatever cadence aligns with your operations tempo.
 The bottom line is to make listening an always-on initiative, not a one-off thing.

-Engaging with Your Target Audience
+Engage with Your Target Audience

 Think Tweets, Instagram Posts & Reels, Reddit threads, or Quora Q&As related to your niche.
 Share expertise without aggressive selling.
 Build goodwill and relationships with prospects already interested in your space.